onDevio/docker-drcon/README.md

 # Nginx + Consul Template.
 It links to Consul to be able to make queries to update nginx config file.
 # It mounts a volume to map the template file (nginx-loadbalancer.conf) inside the container.
 # Note there are no link to containers other than Consul.
+# Also, note it maps port 80, so you can hit http://localhost/

 nginx:
   build: ./nginx